pitkley/aws-search-extension/README.md

 ![Demo GIF showcasing AWS search extension](docs/demo.gif)

-You can start searching by typing the keyword `aws` into the searchbar, followed by a space (or also tab in Chromium-based browsers), which will select the AWS search extension.
+You can **start searching by typing the keyword `ase` into the searchbar,** followed by a space (or also tab in Chromium-based browsers), which will select the AWS search extension.
 Everything you now type will search through the included indices of the AWS CloudFormation documentation and the AWS API and aws-cli references.

 You can find detailed information on how to structure your queries in the sections below.